robinrakibul/zafar-iqbal-writer-react/README.md

 <!-- BUILD WITH -->
 ### Tools That Built With

-The main elements I have used in this project:
+The main tools I have used in this project:
-* HTML
-* Custom CSS
 * [React.js](https://reactjs.org/)
 * [Tailwind CSS](https://tailwindcss.com/)
 * [Firebase](https://firebase.google.com/)